 Pine Bark Extract Background and Benefits

-Pinus massoniana is the scientific name for a species of pine tree native to south and central China.
-It is commonly known by various names such as Chinese red pine, horsetail pine and Masson’s pine.
+Pinus massoniana is the scientific name for a species of pine tree.
+It is commonly known by various names such as horsetail pine and Masson’s pine.
 P. massoniana typically grows below 1,500 meters, although it can reach 2,000 meters.

 This pine tree can grow to a height of 45 meters, with a broad crown that contains long branches.
 The needle-like leaves can be as long as eight inches, and the cones can approach three inches in length.
 The bark is initially orange or red, which darkens to greyish-brown as the tree ages.
 The cones open in late winter, and the seeds are released in mid-spring.

 The primary commercial value of P. massoniana is in plantation forestry, where it replaces natural forests.
 It also provides commercial sources of rosin and turpentine.
 The logs are primarily used for paper manufacture, and the leaves are often used as a tea flavoring.

 The most pharmaceutically active components in P. massoniana bark are a class of polyphenols known as proanthocyanidins.
 The natural purpose of these chemicals is to defend against insects and microorganisms that attack the tree.
 The French chemist Jacques Masquelier first extracted oligomeric proanthocyanidins (OPCs) from pine bark and grape seeds in 1947.
 He later patented this process and continued his research on OPCs into the 1980s.